ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 - Pull Transfer: Initiated by the Gaining Client.
 - Push Transfer: Initiated by the Sponsoring Client, who designates a Gaining Client.

-**O2.2** A Gaining Client MUST provide valid authorization information to initiate a Pull Transfer request.
+**O2.2** A Gaining Client MUST provide valid authorisation information to initiate a Pull Transfer request.

 **O2.3** For Pull Transfers, the RPP MUST provide operations for the Sponsoring Client to explicitly approve or reject a pending transfer request.
 The RPP MUST reject any approval or rejection attempts not initiated by the Sponsoring Client.